-This intermediate to advanced level Clinical Applications course is perfect for FDN1 and FDN2 graduates.
+This intermediate to advanced level Clinical Integration course is perfect for FDN1 and FDN2 graduates.
 The course allows practitioners to expand upon their practice of Level 1 techniques, learn new Level 2 muscles, and incorporate dynamic positioning techniques and more e-stim.
 It will teach the dry needling practitioner not just how to treat a muscle, but also how to utilize dry needling in treatment of the whole patient.
 Clinicians will learn how to incorporate dry needling within the scope of other modalities, and will learn to think and treat more globally.
 This course is vital to those wanting to integrate dry needling into their clinical practice and understand the treatment of the whole patient from start to finish.

 Design of the course is to further expose participants to Functional Dry Needling, and to help practitioners develop a diagnostic theory to explain functional movement deficits, and apply a treatment plan to address them.
 Treatment techniques taught and utilized in this course will include new, intermediate FDN techniques, manual therapy techniques and corrective exercises.
 The course will develop clinical reasoning based on the model of movement dysfunction, which results in pain, rather than simply treating painful structures.
 The participants will have a greater understanding of “regional interdependence” and will be able to apply Dry Needling and other functional therapeutic techniques to address common and chronic dysfunctions found everyday in the clinic.